EddieTheEd/Obsidian-Vault/002_Zettelkasten/Class 17.md

 * There is a transfer of electrons from metal atoms to non-metal atoms to form anions and cations with stable electronic configurations.
 * p-block elements gain one or more electrons to form stable anions (negatively charged ions).
 * There is a transfer of electrons from metal atoms to non-metal atoms to form anions and cations with stable electronic configurations.

+yea ms pilling is the kind of teacher to teach an entire chem topic in a single lesson

+Note: **Most metals are found on the left side.
+As discussed previously in the Periodicity section, elements on the left have a lower ionisation(first + others) energy.
+This is essential as there must be little energy required to ionise metal atoms to produce cations and a sea of delocalised electrons**

 ---